SirGamah/Smart-Grid-Stability-and-Reliability---Project/README.md

 ## 1. Introduction

 The increasing integration of renewable energy sources and distributed energy resources into the traditional power grid is transforming it into a complex, dynamic smart grid [1][2].
 While offering numerous benefits, this transition introduces significant challenges related to maintaining grid stability and predicting potential failure [3].
 Unforeseen events like fluctuations in renewable energy output, equipment malfunctions, or cyberattacks can lead to disruptions, power outages, and significant economic losses [4][5].
 Therefore, developing robust methods for analyzing and predicting grid stability and failure risk is crucial for ensuring reliable and resilient power systems [6].
-This article presents a data-driven approach to address these challenges using a comprehensive smart grid dataset.
+This project work presents a data-driven approach to address these challenges using a comprehensive smart grid dataset.

 ## 2. Related Work